-George Morton was born in Lincolnshire and read Music at the University of Sheffield, undertaking postgraduate studies in composition and performance with George Nicholson and Kenneth Brown.
+George Morton read Music at the University of Sheffield.
+Having received his Bachelor's degree, he took up postgraduate studies with George Nicholson (composition/orchestration) and Kenneth Brown (trumpet).
 Since graduating, George has settled in the leafy city of Sheffield and continues to enjoy its proximity to the Peak District National Park and locally-brewed beer.

 As a conductor, George is in demand across the North of England.

 George also specialises in creating arrangements for ensemble or chamber orchestra; his reductions have been performed to great acclaim at venues across the world.